Raspurrin/so_long/README.md

 ## How to compile and run the game

-First up clone the project with `git clone --recurse-submodules <git url>` If you already cloned it without it you can include the submodules by using:
+You could clone the project with `git clone --recurse-submodules <git url>`, but even without the submodules will be initialised and updated automatically.
-  `git submodule init` and then `git submodule update`

 To run only the mandatory part of the game use `make` and to include the bonus use `make bonus`